Big U.S. banks pack results into one day, overwhelming analysts

 Some banks, including JPMorgan and Wells Fargo, recently began setting earnings dates years in advance, though most still schedule the event a few months ahead of time.

-Marty Mosby, a former chief financial officer of First Horizon National Corp (FHN.N), said chief executives he worked for were eager to report results as early as possible, to appear financially strong, even if it meant competing for attention with other banks.
+Marty Mosby, a former chief financial officer of First Horizon National Corp, said chief executives he worked for were eager to report results as early as possible, to appear financially strong, even if it meant competing for attention with other banks.

 But Mosby, who is now a bank stock analyst at Vining Sparks, would advocate for reporting results later so that analysts and investors could give First Horizon their full attention, rather than having to make quick decisions to buy or sell based on the headline number alone.